tokenring-ai/kubernetes/README.md

 - **Error Handling**: Graceful error handling with detailed error messages
 - **Service Architecture**: Built on TokenRing service architecture for seamless agent integration

-This package uses the official Kubernetes Node.js client library (@kubernetes/client-node) to connect to clusters via API server URLs, tokens, or certificates.
+This package uses the official Kubernetes Node.js client library (`@kubernetes/client-node`) to connect to clusters via API server URLs, tokens, or certificates.

 ## Installation/Setup

 This package is part of the TokenRing AI monorepo.
 To use it:

 1. Ensure your project has Node.js (v18+) installed
-2. The package is automatically available in the TokenRing ecosystem
+2. The package is available as a dependency
 3. Configure Kubernetes access through the plugin configuration

 For standalone usage: